 - Most students will find that they are spending way too much time than they should on nonproductive activities in a week

 - Prioritize all your activities.
-Preparing for your actuarial exam should be the highest priority item on your list every day.
+Preparing for your actuarial exam should be the highest priority on your list every day.
 You need to concentrate most of your time on just a few high-priority activities on a daily basis.
 I personally spend most of my time on 2 to at most 3 high-priority activities every day.
 This is to ensure that I am able to give the focus and attention needed to complete these high-priority activities successfully

 - Allocate appropriate amounts of time for both your high priority and low priority items.
 Preparing for your actuarial exam should take up at least 2 to 3 hours in a day.
 Once you’ve figured it out, you’ll have at least 21 to 22 hours in a day left for all your other activities such as sleeping, attending classes, completing your assignments etc. That’s plenty of time left for you to designate